BERNARD TRAINOR / GROUND STUDIO LANDSCAPES

-Bernard Trainor’s newest book celebrates the wild and elemental landscapes of California, from the craggy coasts of Big Sur to the fertile hills of Sonoma wine country.
-His award-winning work combines an awareness of regional context with materials, collaboration, and deep connection to the land.
-Beautifully photographed and documented with full-color plans, the projects in this survey of his recent work include a range of scale, from compact urban gardens to expansive rural sites.
-Trainor’s regional, sustainable approach inspires wonder and respect for nature as it aims to preserve and restore it.
+Ground Studio’s newest book celebrates the wild and elemental landscapes of California, from the craggy coasts of Big Sur to the fertile hills of Sonoma wine country.
+Their award-winning work combines an awareness of regional context with materials, collaboration, and deep connection to the land.
+Beautifully photographed and documented with full-color plans, the projects in this survey of their recent work include a range of scale, from compact urban gardens to expansive rural sites.
+Ground Studio’s regional, sustainable approach inspires wonder and respect for nature as it aims to preserve and restore it.

 We are pleased to share news that Princeton Architectural Press has published a monograph featuring our landscapes.
 Landprints showcases ten of the most ambitious and inspiring landscapes through gorgeous photography and a critical analysis of the firm and these individual projects by author Susan Heeger.